franco2ke/franco2ke/README.md

 ## Hi there 👋, Thanks for checking me out! 😃

-I'm **Francis Wafula**, a software developer who believes in building technology with consciousness and purpose.
-I blend technical excellence with a mindful approach, and hope to create secure, scalable and reliable applications that serve both users and the greater good.
+I'm **Francis Wafula**, a software developer who believes in building technology that's easy and natural for people to use.
+I blend technical excellence with a mindful approach, to create secure, scalable and reliable applications that serve both business interests and the greater good.

 I'm interested in **frontend roles** and **collaboration opportunities**. 📧 Send me a message: [www.franciswafula.com/contact](www.franciswafula.com/contact).